 - C.1.
-Effective LIEPs: Enter a description of the activities funded from Title III-A to provide effective language instruction educational programs that meet the needs of English learners and demonstrate success in increasing English language proficiency, and student academic achievement. - C.2.
-Effective Professional Development: Enter a description of the activities funded from Title III-A to provide effective professional development to classroom teachers (including teachers in classroom settings that are not the settings of language instruction educational programs), principals and other school leaders, administrators, and other school or community-based organizational personnel. - C.3.
+Effective LIEPs: Enter a description of the activities funded from Title III-A to provide effective language instruction educational programs that meet the needs of English learners and demonstrate success in increasing English language proficiency, and student academic achievement.
+Describe only those budget items tagged as "Effective LIEPs." - C.2.
+Effective Professional Development: Enter a description of the activities funded from Title III-A to provide effective professional development to classroom teachers (including teachers in classroom settings that are not the settings of language instruction educational programs), principals and other school leaders, administrators, and other school or community-based organizational personnel.
+Describe only those budget items tagged as "Effective Professional Development." - C.3.
 Effective Parent, Family, and Community Engagement Activities: Enter a description of the activities funded from Title III-A to provide and implement other effective activities and strategies that enhance or supplement language instruction educational programs for English learners, which shall include parent, family, and community engagement activities.
+Describe only those budget items tagged as "Effective Parent, Family, and Community Engagement."